KellenWatt/python-lessons/10-Project-2/instructions.md

 as an operating system... yet.
 We've still got a few more things to cover that will make your life easier.
 But enough of this - back to the restaurant!

-Our last little venture into automating our restaurant was a huge success!
-People are loving how easy it is to figure out what their tip is.
-Now your boss wants you to create a system to make an inventory management system.
-They say it'll make everything more efficient, but you think it probably has something to do with the fact the person who usually handles it has terrible handwriting.
+Our last little venture into automating our client's restaurant was a huge success!
+People are loving how easy it is to figure out what their tip is, and tip amounts are higher than ever.
+Now your client wants you to create an inventory management system.
+They say it'll make everything more efficient, but you think it probably has something to do with the fact their employees have terrible handwriting.
 Either way, it's a net benefit, so it's time to get to work!

 Your task is to write a series of functions that will manage the restaurant's inventory.
 These functions will be:
-- `use_item(inventory, item, count)` - subtract an item from inventory, if it exists and there is enough
+- `use_item(inventory, item, count)` - subtract an item from inventory, if it exists and there is enough.
-- `stock_item(inventory, item, count)` - add an item to inventory, even if it hasn't been ordered before
+- `stock_item(inventory, item, count)` - add an item to inventory, even if it hasn't been ordered before.
 - `item_amount(inventory, item)` - return the current amount of the item
 - `is_stocked(inventory, name)` - return a boolean indicating if the item is in stock or not
-- `has_enough(inventory, name, count)` - return a boolean indicating if there are at least `count` of the item
+- `has_enough(inventory, name, count)` - return a boolean indicating if there are at least `count` of the item.
 - `in_history(inventory, name)` - return a boolean indicating if the item has ever been stocked
 - `current_inventory(inventory)` - returns a list of the items that are currently in stock, regardless of amount
 - `report(inventory)` - returns a string that lists the complete inventory, including amounts, with each item on its own line.